quentin-st/Simple-Deployment-Script/README.md

 You can also specify the project you want to deploy as a command line argument:

-    ./deploy.py --project project1
+    deploy --project project1

 or even use `--all` (or `-a`) to deploy all projects:

-    ./deploy.py --all
+    deploy --all

-If your project isn't listed when running `./deploy.py` (if it is outside ROOT_DIR for example), you can deploy it anyway by specifying its path:
+If your project isn't listed when running `deploy` (if it is outside ROOT_DIR for example), you can deploy it anyway by specifying its path (either absolute or relative to current working directory):

-    ./deploy.py --project /home/john/website/
+    deploy /home/john/website/
+    deploy ../website
+    deploy .

 ### Alias
 You can create an alias to easily execute this command from anywhere: